-6.2 Total ozone data product
+4.2 Total ozone data product

-Traditionally, total ozone has been used as monthly mean data with an extensive global coverage (60°S to 60°N, see UNEP/WMO Scientific Assessment of Ozone Depletion: 2010, 2011).
+Traditionally, total ozone has been used as monthly mean data with an extensive global coverage (60°S to 60°N, see WMO/UNEP Scientific Assessment of Ozone Depletion: 2022).
 To understand better the seasonal evolution of ozone, the time for global coverage should be no longer than 3 days.
 A good temporal coverage allows the assessment of climatologically important blocking events and regional ozone changes.
-Regional assessments will not only require a good temporal resolution, but a good spatial resolution as well (in the order of 100 km).
+Regional assessments will not only require a good temporal resolution, but a good spatial resolution as well (on the order of 100 km).
 Many numerical models of the atmosphere have grids that converge towards the poles - effectively their spatial resolution becomes better at higher latitudes.
-Therefore it would be useful if resolutions below 100 km could be achieved.
-For the detection of ozone trends per decade the stability should be significantly smaller than the trend (e.g. half).
+Therefore, it would be useful if resolutions below 100 km could be achieved.
+For the detection of ozone trends (rate of change per decade) the stability should be significantly smaller than the trend (e.g. half).
 The relevance of this requirement depends of course on the length of the records available.
 Ancillary requirements include cloud information per pixel (including cloud fraction, cloud height, cloud albedo) and surface information per pixel (surface albedo).

 Requirements are given on Level-2 which is the required level for data assimilation applications.
 Aggregated multi-sensor Level-3 products should retain these Level-2 requirements as much as possible.
-At least, Level-3 products should not be homogenized/degraded to the instrument with the lowest accuracy over the targeted time period.
+At least, Level-3 products should not be homogenized/degraded to the instrument with the smallest uncertainty over the targeted time period.

-The required precision is always the same as for the tabulated accuracies under the assumption that the important biases in the products will be fully characterized.
+The required precision is included in the error budget expressed as (total) uncertainty and would be the same as for the tabulated uncertainty under the (unrealistic) assumption that all biases in the products could be fully characterized.